Former postdoctoral researchers

 Maura Palacios Mejia (2010-2017)

 Maura was a Ph.D. student co-advised with Gary Voelker.
 She investigated the phylogenetic relationships among species in the subgenus Mollienesia and contributed to our understanding of phylogeographic patterns and mechanisms of speciation.
-Maura is currently a lecturer at California State University Los Angeles.
+Maura is currently an HHMI Postdoctoral Scholar at UCLA.

 Dissertation: “Phylogenetics and diversification of sailfin and shortfin mollies (Mollienesia, Poecilia, Poeciliidae)”

 Courtney was a Ph.D. student in our lab.
 She investigated how life in extreme environments affects energy physiology.
 In addition, she is used RNA sequencing to explore variation in gene expression across divergent populations and different organs to identify physiological modifications mediating adaptation.
-Courtney is currently a postdoctoral researcher in Suzanne McGaugh’s lab at the University of Minnesota.
+Courtney is currently a staff scientist at the University of Minnesota Genomics Center.

 Dissertation: “Physiological and transcriptomic aspects of adaptation to extreme environments”